 A.1) Generic recommendations

 GPU: A first requirement for Mistika Workflows is to have an NVIDIA GPU.
-Other GPUs are not yet supported.
 We recommend Pascal series and later generations (the more modern the better, either GeForce or Professional models dpending on your needs).
 The GPU will take care of:

 - Hardware decoding R3D and Arri files